graphql-java/graphql-java-page/blog/2023-03-14-release-policy.md

 For example: our next release 20.1 will be in early April 2023, and this will be a feature and bugfix release without breaking changes.
 Therefore, we’re going to retain Java 8 in the April release.
 Our subsequent release will be in early July 2023 and will contain breaking changes, including upgrading to Java 11.

 ## Security backports
 We will backport critical bugfixes and security fixes for versions dating back 18 months (or roughly 6 versions).
 These fixes will be backported depending on severity and demand.
+As security fixes are time sensitive, we will release them on demand instead of waiting for the next quarterly release date.

 ## Bugfix backports
 We will backport important bug fixes at most 12 months (or roughly 4 versions).
 These fixes will be backported depending on the severity of the bug and demand.